 What are the vacuum level requirements for your state, local area, and department?
 Do the devices that you are considering meet these specifications?

-These are just some examples of the many factors you must consider before buying an emergency portable suction device for your emergency medical service team.
+These are just some examples of the factors you must consider before buying an emergency portable suction device for your emergency medical service team.
 Start by evaluating the intended use of the equipment and then think about what trade-offs you are willing to make.
-Is a smaller, lighter weight unit worth having a lower canister volume?
+Is a smaller, lightweight unit worth having a lower canister volume?
 Do you need a power source that is not rechargeable so you can keep the device in a bag?

-Above all, make sure the device is rugged, effective and reliable.
+Above all, make sure the device is rugged, effective, and reliable.